chatwoot/docs/docs/user-guide/features/notifications.md

 </div> -->

-User can do multiple selections for the various choices provided which will help the user follow the assigned conversations closely.
+Users can make multiple selections for the various choices provided, which will help them follow the assigned conversations closely.

 - Send email notifications when a new conversation is created: when a new conversation is created, you will receive an email notification.